fathimahamsa/fathimahamsa/README.md

-### Hello, I'm Fathima
+### Hello, I'm Fathima 🤎

-I'm  a python full stack developer, Currently learning python and it's frameworks.I Love learning new technologies and contributing to open source. 🤎
+I'm  a python full stack developer, Currently learning python and it's frameworks.I Love learning new technologies and contributing to open source.

-### My Values⏳
+### My Values 🪄

-🔮Beginners mindset and curiosity
+● Beginners mindset and curiosity

-🪄Shared understanding and consensus
+● Shared understanding and consensus